 1. Don’t Overshare Information with Medical Providers

-If you have ever filled out a medical form at a doctor’s office, you know that they ask for an extensive amount of data, including your medical history, preexisting conditions and identifying information such as your name, address and SSN.
+If you have ever filled out a medical form at a doctor’s office, you know that they ask for an extensive amount of data, including your medical history, preexisting conditions and personally identifiable information.

 While it’s important to give your medical providers a comprehensive view of your health, you should try not to overshare; the goal should be to minimize the amount of records containing sensitive information that can be used to commit identity theft.